-3.4 FUNDING AND INSTITUTIONAL ARRANGEMENTS
+3.4.
+FUNDING AND INSTITUTIONAL ARRANGEMENTS

-3.4.1 Funding Arrangements
+3.4.1.
+Funding arrangements

 Two additional key issues usually addressed by social assistance legislation relate to, first, funding arrangements and second, the main institutional arrangements of a programme.
 It is important to indicate in the law the source(s) of funding, in particular funding that emanates from the State budget.
 This gives government a statutory mandate to make provisions for state-provided benefits each time the yearly budget is developed.
 Some social assistance laws make reference to funding in broad or general terms.
-See also MODULE FIN.